sulak2025/civ-datascience-ipriot-proj-carpark/docs/high_level_design.md

 Replace the SenseHAT with a Tkinter-based interface for simulating joystick events and displaying the parking lot information.

 > **Lecturer's note**: code `no_pi.py` has already been provided that implements a more advanced version of this for you.

-### Dependencies

-For this alternative, there is no need for a Sensor class, as the temperature and other sensor data will be simulated.

 ### Display Class